zsavajji/gmap-vue/README.md

 ## CONTRIBUTORS ARE WELCOME

-If you have time to contribute to a rather frequently used library, feel free to make a PR!
+If you have time to contribute to a rather frequently used library, feel free to make a PR!, but first please read our [contributing guide](https://github.com/diegoazh/gmap-vue/blob/master/CONTRIBUTING.md).

 What's urgently needed are: